 Disney has a lot of projects simultaneously in progress, but sometimes things don’t go as planned.

 Before the pandemic, there were many announcements about upcoming attractions, makeovers, and other new things coming to the parks.
 But, the pandemic has pushed back the timeline on a lot of projects, like TRON: Lightcycle Run, or cut them completely.
 There are also a lot of projects that we haven’t heard much about, so we didn’t know if they were still in the works or scrapped.
-But, we just got a status update on 2 upcoming Disney projects.
+But, we recently got a status update on 2 upcoming Disney projects.

 The Mary Poppins attraction that was supposed to be coming to EPCOT’s U.K. pavilion is officially on hold…